php-fig/fig-standards/proposed/config-meta.md

 for the Config PSR.

 ## 5. Interfaces
-There are four interfaces and some interfaces extends from another interface to ensure the uniform configuration structure.
+There are six interfaces and some interfaces extends from another interface to ensure the uniform configuration structure.
 If you confused about the naming of the interfaces or methods, note that I have used the Domain Driven Design approach.

 ### 5.1 HasConfig